midijohnny/xforms-stuff/README.md

 ### Side note.

 There seem to be multiple versions of the [Paho] libraries out there; some refer to the 'Paho.MQTT.Client' and others just 'Paho.Client'.
-I'm using the latter - since I had some issues understanding how to retrieve the payload from the [CDN] version (which requires 'Paho.MQTT.Client').
+I'm using the latter - since I had some issues understanding how to retrieve the payload from the [PahoCDN] version (which requires 'Paho.MQTT.Client').

 [XSLTForms] is available from a number of places as well - the version I'm using reports to be 1.7.
 And I choose this particular download location (github) because I could automatically download - and it seems to be the latest version publically available.